This week we hear from Library Officer, Will Poulter, on a surprising perspective of the Yorkshire Dales…

 The fragrance of the wild flowers is wafted towards me intermittently.

 There are several copies of The Silent Traveller in the Yorkshire Dales (1948) held within Leeds Libraries, including reference copies in our Local and Family History department.
-They can be found on the library catalogue here

 To learn more about Ch’an and Zen, you can view our Research Guide here.